grucloud/grucloud/docusaurus/docs/azure/resources/Network/LoadBalancer.md

                     description: 'The Frontend IP addresses of the load balancer.'
                   },
                   backendAddressPool: {
+                    description: 'A reference to a pool of DIPs.
+Outbound traffic is randomly load balanced across IPs in the backend IPs.',
                     properties: {
                       id: { type: 'string', description: 'Resource ID.' }
                     },
-                    description: 'Reference to another subresource.',
                     'x-ms-azure-resource': true
                   },
                   provisioningState: {